Break the Bank

 "A test of knowledge will open these vault doors for one of our lucky couples as they try to...Break the Bank!"

-PREMISE: Two teams solved word puzzles for the chance to play one of the most inane bonus rounds in TV history.
+PREMISE: Two teams solved word puzzles for the chance to play what was originally a stunt-based bonus round, before undergoing a format change in mid-season.

 RULES (Sep.
 1985-Jan.
 1986):

-Two teams (husband/wife or boyfriend/girlfriend) are asked up to 6 questions, the answers to which serve as clues leading to the identity of a person, place, or thing (a la "Password Plus").
+Two male-female teams (husband/wife, boyfriend/girlfriend, friends, etc.) are asked up to 6 questions, the answers to which serve as clues leading to the identity of a person, place, or thing (a la "Password Plus").
 Correct answers to the questions earn seconds for use in the bonus round (more on that later); the values of each question are as follows:

 Question #1: 5 secs.